chtz/cursordemo_dynamicform/README.md

 - **Controlled Components**: All form inputs are React controlled components for predictable behavior
 - **Optimistic Updates**: UI feedback is provided immediately, with async operations handled in the background

+### Debug Mode & JSON Editing

+- **Free-form Text Editing**: JSON can be edited with full control over spacing, line breaks, and formatting
+- **Live Preview with Manual Control**: Changes to the form preview happen in real-time when JSON is valid, without affecting the text formatting
+- **Explicit Formatting Control**: JSON is only pretty-printed when the user explicitly requests formatting
+- **State Decoupling**: Uses a reference flag to break circular state dependencies between the JSON editor and the form preview

 ### UX/UI Considerations

 - **Progressive Enhancement**: Core functionality works without JavaScript, enhanced with React